fivetran/dbt_sage_intacct/README.md

 ## Database Support

-This package has been tested on BigQuery, Snowflake, Redshift, and Postgres.
+This package has been tested on Spark, BigQuery, Snowflake, Redshift, and Postgres.

 ## Resources:
 - Provide [feedback](https://www.surveymonkey.com/r/DQ7K7WW) on our existing dbt packages or what you'd like to see next